mbadolato/iTerm2-Color-Schemes/README.md

 The theme Mokokai Soda was found [here](https://github.com/deepsweet/Monokai-Soda-iTerm).

+The themes Solarized Dark and Solarized Light come from the official [Solarized web site](http://ethanschoonover.com/solarized)

 If there are other color schemes you'd like to see included, drop me a line!

 By the way, the color schemes with the dark backgrounds (Dark Pastel, Desert, etc.) look fantastic with a little bit of transparency.
 I have my slider set to the spot just under the A and R in "Transparency" on the Preferences->Window tab.